THE HIDDEN HAND OF GOD

 recruit a student to do the dirty work?

-unannounced and survey the situation?
+unannounced to survey the situation.

 Or better yet, if she was suspicious,